gofer/libhttpclient/README.md

 ## Licence
-This codes are licensed by New BSD License.
+These codes are licensed by New BSD License.